nathanmbaker10/Juul-Fit-Bit-Prototype/Readme.txt

 During the COVID summer, I assembled a team of engineer friends to develop a Bluetooth connected device and mobile app for decoding signals from a Juul in order to provide user feedback on inhale patterns.
 Proof of concept successfully built.
-Currentlyevaluating commercial viability.
+Currently evaluating commercial viability.

 Demo Videos: bit.ly/Nicotine-Tracker-Demo